 All of this to ensure HomePod could achieve the design goals set out from the start — small enough to put almost anywhere, incredibly easy to set up and use, and sound great no matter where you put it.

 To do that, Apple put a seven-tweeter array at the bottom of HomePod.
 Each has its own amp and, thanks to its folded horn design, it lets HomePod precisely place crisp, clean high-frequency sound in any and all directions while avoiding almost all reflections.

-On top of that is a six-microphone array that listens not just for Siri commands, but for the reflection of sound off corners, walls, furniture, and more.
+On top of that is a six-microphone array that listens not just for Siri commands, but for the sound coming back off corners, walls, furniture, and more.

 Next up is a high-excursion woofer with a custom Apple amp and dynamic processing to continuously adjust the low frequencies.
 It can move 20mm, 10mm up and down, which is a lot of air in a speaker that size.
 The result is deep, full base throughout the room, regardless of whether the volume is low or high.

 Capping it all off is an Apple A8 system-on-a-chip – the same chip found in iPhone 6 and Apple TV (4th generation).
 This is where Apple's investment in custom silicon keeps paying off.
 While Apple wasn't always a speaker company, it's become one over the years.
 Speaker companies haven't become computer companies, though.
 And most the other entrants in the smart speaker space aren't speaker or computer companies — their strengths are in online services and machine learning.
 Those can be significant but, at some point, you need atoms to go with those bits.

 With A8, Apple adds to the raw speaker hardware with real-time modeling for the woofer, faster than real-time buffering, direct and ambient audio up-mixing, beamforming, machine learning — all the buzzwords! — echo cancellation, and the ability to analyze and place center vocals in the middle of the room and bounce or otherwise project ambient reverb, backup vocals, and left and right channel data to fill the room.